-Dated Brent crude – also referred to as Brent blend – is one of three major oil benchmarks used by those trading oil contracts, futures and derivatives.
+Dated Brent crude – also referred to as Brent blend – is one of three major oil benchmarks (prce data) used by those trading oil contracts, futures and derivatives.
 The other two major benchmarks are West Texas Intermediate (WTI) and Dubai/Oman, though there are many smaller oil varieties traded as well.

-The Brent crude oil is a basket of North Sea crude oil streams, which includes Brent, Forties, Oseberg, Ekofisk, and Troll (BFOET).
+The Brent crude is a basket of North Sea crude oil streams, which includes Brent, Forties, Oseberg, Ekofisk, and Troll (BFOET).

 DATED BRENT CRUDE is the benchmark against which the majority of the 100m barrels of crude oil traded every day are priced.
 The black stuff that makes up the Brent benchmark comprises a tiny fraction of the world’s extracted oil, but it is used to determine the value of some 60% of oil on international markets.